Lack of manpower: IDF reservists service jumps from 25 to 136 days a year

 (photo credit: IDF SPOKESPERSON'S UNIT)

-IDF sources hope that in the coming year, presuming the war ends or stabilizes at a level that does not require significant new invasions, that reservist duty can drop back down to around 70-72 days.
+Military sources said they hope that in the coming year – presuming the war ends or stabilizes at a level that does not require significant new invasions – reservist duty could drop back down to 70-72 days.
+That would include two weeks of training, preparation, and organization in the field.

-Although the IDF said that 85% of reservists are still showing up for duty, anecdotally the Jerusalem Post understands that many specific units are at much lower numbers, some even close to 50%, a potential threat to the military being able to continue the multiple missions assigned to it by the government as part of the ongoing war.
+Although the IDF said that 85% of reservists are still showing up for duty, The Jerusalem Post understands that many specific units are at much lower numbers, some even close to 50%, a potential threat to the military being able to continue the multiple missions assigned to it by the government as part of the ongoing war.

 IDF soldiers in the Golani Brigade's reservist 9th Brigade complete an exercise in Israel's northern border. (credit: IDF SPOKESPERSON'S UNIT)